-The Organization that is in charge of determining safe levels of fish to consume is the Office of Environmental Helath Hazard Assessment California Environmental Protection Agency or OEHHA.
-The conclusion of the last three studies have shown eleveated levels of Mercury, PCBs and heavy metals in Stripers especially those over 27 inches.
-The last guidlines was was updated on 02/08/12 and the results are as follows
+The Organization that is in charge of determining safe levels of fish to consume is the Office of Environmental Health Hazard Assessment California Environmental Protection Agency or OEHHA.
+The conclusion of the last three studies have shown elevated levels of Mercury, PCBs and heavy metals in Stripers especially those over 27 inches.
+Current guidlines are as follows

 A Serving is defined as the size and thickness of your hand.

 Pretty Scary!
 Release the really big fish (over 10 lbs) and eat only the little ones (less than 10lbs-aprox 27 inches) to be health safe and fish conservative.
 A Ten lb fish is aprox 5 years old.